-My Best Communication Activities For Couples
+My 'Go To' Communication Activities For Couples

 I've been a couples therapist for nearly a decade, and I'd say 90% of the couples I work with identify communication issues as one of the relationship problems they want to work on with me in treatment.
 Communication is the key to resolving a relationship struggle, without these skills, poor communcation can lead to even more misunderstandings, conflict, and emotional distance.